VU-ASE/distance/README.md

-# mod-Distance
+# distance

-To use this module, check out its docs [here](https://docs.ase.vu.nl/software/modules/mod-Distance/index.html).
+To use this module, check out its docs [here](https://docs.ase.vu.nl/software/services/distance/index.html).